Larsonog/HouseAndPetSitting/README.md

 # HouseAndPetSitting
-A website for Josh and I'd pet sitting business
+A website for a pet sitting business